HomeMy WebLinkAbout1936-10-20 92

 Giroux moved that the policy be renewed for a five year

-period through the same office, Mr. Potter seconded
+period through the same office.
+Mr. Potter seconded

 the motion and it was so voted.

-The Clerk reported that the American Legion.
-Auxiliary
+The Clerk reported that the American Legion Auxiliary

-Use of Hall.instal7a tion of officers.
+Use of Hall.instal]a tion of officers.

 Mr. Ross moved that the use of the hall be granted